ayyanulhaq997-cmd/Flenix/replit.md

-# Fenix Streaming Platform
+# Fenix Streaming Platform - Admin Dashboard

 ## Overview

-Fenix is a professional streaming platform administration system designed to manage movies, TV series, live channels, and user subscriptions.
-The platform provides a comprehensive admin dashboard for content management, user administration, and API key generation.
-It supports tiered subscription plans (free, standard, premium) with content access control, secure JWT-based authentication, and large-scale video content storage via Wasabi S3-compatible object storage.
+Fenix is a professional streaming platform administration dashboard designed to manage content metadata, user accounts, and permissions for Android/iOS mobile apps (similar to Netflix).
+The dashboard serves as the **content management layer** for streaming apps.

+**Key Point:** Fenix is a management dashboard only.
+Content uploads happen directly within the mobile apps, not through this website.
+Streaming also happens directly in the apps.

 The system is built as a full-stack application with a React frontend dashboard and Node.js/Express backend API, designed to handle 1000-3000 concurrent users with proper clustering and connection pooling.